 I found all sorts of Chumash Indian artifacts and tools.
 An archaeologist who was exploring Trancas Creek told us that the place had indeed been a Chumash site.
-I didn’t show him the relics I had found, and which I still have.

 During the eight years we lived in Malibu, we saw just about every celebrity there is.
 I had a casual chatting relationship with Martin Sheen when we would run into each other in the Pavilions parking lot.
 We mostly discussed politics.
 Janice often flirted with Emilio Estevez in Trancas Market.
 Bruce Springsteen almost ran over me—the bumper of his Ford Explorer scraped my leg—while awkwardly pulling a uey in the Trancas Market parking lot.
 I saw Robert Downey Jr. fall on his drunken ass getting a twelve-pack out of the cooler at Ralphs.
 You name him or her, and we had an encounter.
 Johnny Carson, Nick Nolte, Barbra Streisand, Cher, Sam Elliott, Peter Falk, Neil Simon, Dustin Hoffman, Robin Williams, and on and on.
 But in Malibu, you don’t make a big deal out of star-watching.
 It’s not cool.

 In January of 1997, when Janice was expecting with Casey, we moved out of the cabins, to Ventura.
 The cabins would have been no place for a newborn, with the road washing out regularly, and the abundance of scorpions, snakes, and mountain lions, and a rapidly-flowing creek to fall into.
 Less than two months after we moved out, a huge rainstorm totally washed out the dirt road.
-The landlady couldn’t afford, or wouldn't pay, to have it bulldozed, and Edison no longer maintained that road as it used to—they accessed their power line towers via another fire road.
+The landlady couldn’t afford to have it bulldozed, and Edison no longer maintained that road as it used to—they accessed their power line towers via another fire road.
 So the cabins sat uninhabited.
 Bill, whose trailer was just up the road, said that a couple of times, homeless people squatted there, but they didn’t last long.
 It's too far and treacherous a hike up and down the creekbed.

 Janice and I don’t regret moving to Trancas Canyon; those eight years were so colorful and rich.
 It was sort of a magical place, a bit of paradise in a way.
 More than twenty years later, we both still have strange dreams about the cabins and environs.